Today, I’m excited to announce that we have acquired Members, a popular WordPress Role Editing plugin, with over 100,000 active installs.

 What does this mean for Members Pro Users?

 We will continue to support and build Members Pro as a separate product from MemberPress.
 So if you’re a Members Pro, really the only difference will be where you’ll get support.
-Rather than contacting Justin, you can simply start using our Members Support Form.
+Rather than contacting Justin, you can simply start using MemberPress Support.

 What does this mean for MemberPress users?

 We have a lot of exciting new features in the works that we are planning on releasing in the upcoming weeks.
-You can expect to see some official integration between MemberPress & Members for feature rich role & capability editing for your membership sites and more.
+You can expect to see some official integration between MemberPress and Members for feature rich role and capability editing for your membership sites and more.